-- Right to be free from discrimination and harassment of all types;
+- Right to be free from unlawful discrimination and harassment

 - Right to a safe workplace free of dangerous conditions, toxic substances, and other potential safety hazards

-- Right to be free from retaliation for filing a claim or complaint against an employer (these are sometimes called "whistleblower" rights); and
+- Right to be free from retaliation for filing a claim or complaint against an employer, often called "whistleblower" rights

-- Right to fair wages for work performed.
+- Right to legally determined wages for work performed

 Rights Afforded to Job Applicants

 Job applicants also have certain rights even prior to being hired as an employee.
 Those rights include the right to be free from discrimination based on age, gender, race, national origin, or religion during the hiring process.

 For example, a prospective employer can't ask a job applicant certain family-related questions during the hiring process.
 Also, an employer may not conduct a credit or background check of an employee or prospective employee unless the employer notifies the individual in writing and receives permission to do so.
-In reality, though, discrimination and other violations involving job applicants is very difficult to prove.
+In reality, however, discrimination and other violations involving job applicants may be difficult to prove.

 Federal Laws Ensuring Employee Rights

-There are a number of key federal laws protecting employees' rights, which apply to employees in all states unless state employment laws provide more protection to employees.
-For example, many states have higher minimum wage requirements than the federal guidelines; employers therefore must comply with the state's minimum wage.
+There are a number of key federal laws protecting employees' rights, although state employment laws may provide even more protection to employees.
+For example, many states have higher minimum wage requirements than the federal guidelines.
+As a result, employers must comply with the state's minimum wage.

 Federal employment laws include, but aren't limited to, the following:

-- Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating in the hiring process based on race, color, religion, sex, or national origin; applies only to employers with 15 or more employees.
+- Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating on the basis of race, color, religion, sex, or national origin.
+This applies only to employers with 15 or more employees.

 - Under the Americans with Disabilities Act, a person can't be discriminated against on the basis of their disability if that person can perform the essential functions of the job with or without reasonable accommodation.
 The act defines a disability as a physical or mental impairment that substantially limits one or more major life activities.